grafana/plugin-tools/docusaurus/docs/ui-extensions/register-an-extension.md

 ### Example: Adding a link that should display a modal

-In the example below we are adding an extension link to the Grafana dashboard panel menu.
+In the following example, we add an extension link to the Grafana dashboard panel menu.
 It will open a flow (defined in our app) in a modal on top of the current view.

 ```typescript
 new AppPlugin().configureExtensionLink({